 At Michigan Medicine, our Endourology, Kidney Stone and Lithotriptor Program has a history of outstanding clinical care, innovation and research.

 As a comprehensive stone program we provide patient services across the entire spectrum of care – working closely with endocrinologists, nephrologists and radiologists to offer the best care possible to you.
 Our urologists are experts in diagnostic evaluation, surgical therapies, metabolic studies and nonsurgical care, and treat approximately 1000 stone patients a year.
 We intend to evaluate you and then manage your problem quickly, efficiently and effectively.
 We aim to minimize the duration of the period from symptom onset to resolution of the problem, and to resolve the problem with minimally-invasive techniques that are individualized for your specific situation.

 Kidney Stone Signs and Symptoms

-Urinary stones are crystals that form when dietary minerals in the urine become very high.
+Kidney stones are conglomerations of crystals that form when concentrations of minerals in the urine become very high.
 As their name implies, stones almost always start in the kidneys.
-They may cause problems there, or may not be noticed until they move into the ureter (the tube that connects each kidney to the urinary bladder).
+They may cause problems there, or may not be noticed until they move into the ureter (the tube that connects the kidney to the urinary bladder).
 Once stones enter into the ureter the can obstruct the drainage of urine which generally causes symptoms such as pain in the upper back (i.e., the flank) or lower abdomen, nausea, vomiting, and blood in the urine.
-Many stones will pass down the ureter into the bladder, they usually then are passed with the urine, but sometimes they can lodge in the bladder and grow larger there.
+Many stones will pass down the ureter, into the bladder and then be voided with urine.
+Occasionally stones can remain lodged in the ureter or within the bladder.

 Kidney Stone Treatment Options

-We work with patients in every stage of their condition – including creating a personalized surgical plan if surgery is needed.
-We also work with you to identify metabolic factors that may be causing the stones, so we can keep current stones from getting larger and reduce the risk of developing future stones.
+We work with patients in every stage of their condition, creating a personalized plan whether surgery is needed or not.
+We also try to identify factors that may be causing the stones, so we can keep current stones from getting larger and reduce the risk of developing future stones.